Deglobalization: Causes of deglobalization during COVID-19

 The instability of the global economy caused by the pandemic led to the reorganization of global trade chains so countries could rely more on their internal supply chains.
 To guarantee a competitive advantage countries began to invest in new technologies and on the efficiency of their national industries.
-During the COVID-19 pandemic, China’s manufacturing industry experienced significant growth, particularly in medical devices and life sciences.
+During the COVID-19 pandemic, China's manufacturing industry experienced significant growth, particularly in medical devices and life sciences.
 Meanwhile, the United States tightened foreign restrictions in industries to enhance its competitiveness.
 These measures increased national self-sufficiency as well as restrictions in science and technology between countries that compromised scientific progress and human development.

+Second Cold War and deglobalization

+The intensifying geopolitical, economic and technological rivalry between the United States, China, Russia and their respective allies and a seemingly geopolitical shift towards a multipolar world further accelerated deglobalization, as governments shifted their own economies away from hyper-integrated supply chains toward regionalization, economic nationalism and self-sufficiency.

 Measures of deglobalization

 Economic deglobalization can be measured utilising various indicators.These centre around the four main economic flows: